 , who was initially interested in signing Danzig to a solo career.
 Up to that point, all of Samhain's music was being released through Danzig's Plan 9

-record label, but he was finding that the operation was becoming to big to manage on his own.
+record label, but he was finding that the operation was becoming too big to manage on his own.
 However, Danzig refused to ditch Eerie Von.
-Around the signing with Rubin, Damien left the group and was replaced with John Christ
+Around the signing with Rubin, Damien was fired from the group and was replaced with John Christ

 .
 The new band planned to record a 3rd LP, called "Samhain Grim", but when London May was fired from the band the project was scrapped and the band was reconstituted as Danzig